Extreme cold may freeze tissues, destroying them and sometimes the surrounding tissues.

 The damage caused by frostbite results from a combination of factors.
 Freezing kills some cells, but others survive.
 Because cold causes blood vessels to narrow, tissue that is near the frozen area but not itself frozen may be damaged as a result of the decreased blood flow.
 Sometimes cold also causes clots to form in small blood vessels in this tissue.
 These clots may limit blood flow so much that the tissue dies.
 When blood flow returns to the affected area, the damaged tissues release a number of chemical substances that promote inflammation.
 Inflammation worsens the damage caused by the cold.
 In addition, toxic substances are released into the bloodstream as frozen tissue is warmed.

 Exposure to below-freezing temperatures puts any part of the body at risk of frostbite.
 The risk of frostbite damage depends on how cold it is and how long the part was exposed.
-People at greatest risk of developing frostbite are those who have poor circulation because of diabetes or arteriosclerosis, blood vessel spasm (which may be caused by smoking, some neurologic disorders, or certain drugs), or constriction of blood flow by gloves or boots that are too tight.
+People at greatest risk of developing frostbite are those who have poor circulation because of diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Urination and thirst are... read more or arteriosclerosis Arteriosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more , blood vessel spasm (which may be caused by smoking, some neurologic disorders, or certain drugs), or constriction of blood flow by gloves or boots that are too tight.
 Exposed hands and feet and an exposed face and ears are most vulnerable.
 Contact with wetness or metal accelerates freezing and is particularly dangerous.

 Dead tissue may cause the extremity to become gray and soft (wet gangrene).
 If wet gangrene develops, in many cases the extremity must be amputated.
 More frequently, the area of dead tissue becomes black and leathery (dry gangrene).

-People who have frostbite should be covered with a warm blanket because they may also have hypothermia.
+People who have frostbite should be covered with a warm blanket because they may also have hypothermia Hypothermia Hypothermia (dangerously low body temperature) is often regarded as a cold injury, because it can be caused or made worse by exposure to cold surroundings.
+Being in an environment that is too... read more .
 When possible, warming of the frostbitten area should begin immediately.
-The area is immersed in warm water that is no hotter than can be comfortably tolerated by the caregiver (100 to 104° F or about 40° C).
+The area is immersed in warm water that is no hotter than can be comfortably tolerated by the caregiver (98.6 to 102.2° F or about 37 to 39° C).
 Rubbing the area (for example, with snow) should be avoided because it leads to further tissue damage.
 Because the area has no sensation, people cannot tell if a burn is developing.
 Thus, the area should not be warmed in front of a fire or with a heating pad or electric blanket.

 In the hospital, warming is begun or continued.
 Full rewarming takes about 15 to 30 minutes.
 During rewarming, people are encouraged to move the affected part gently.
 The frostbitten area becomes extremely painful as it is warmed, so an injection of an opioid analgesic may be necessary.
 Blisters should not be broken.
 If blisters break, they should be covered with antibiotic ointment.

 Once the tissue is warmed, the frostbitten area should be gently washed, dried, wrapped in sterile bandages, and kept meticulously clean and dry to prevent infection.
 Anti-inflammatory drugs, such as ibuprofen by mouth or aloe vera gel applied topically, help relieve the inflammation.
-Infection requires use of antibiotics, although some doctors try to prevent infection from occurring by giving antibiotics to all people with deep frostbite.
-Some doctors also use drugs given into a vein or artery to improve circulation to the affected area, although these forms of treatment are beneficial only in the first few days after injury.
-Doctors may give tetanus toxoid if the person has not been vaccinated against tetanus or is overdue for a tetanus booster.
+Infection requires use of antibiotics, although some health care providers try to prevent infection from occurring by giving antibiotics to all people with deep frostbite.
+Some health care providers also use drugs given into a vein or artery to improve circulation to the affected area, although these forms of treatment are beneficial only in the first few days after injury.
+Health care providers may give tetanus toxoid Tetanus Tetanus results from a toxin produced by the anaerobic bacteria Clostridium tetani.
+The toxin makes muscles contract involuntarily and become rigid.
+Tetanus usually develops after a wound... read more if the person has not been vaccinated against tetanus or is overdue for a tetanus booster.

 People need to eat a healthy diet to ensure the body produces enough heat.